banner image

 Milford is more easily accessible and therefore much busier.
 I don’t like the noise of the planes, but the drive there is very worthwhile!
 Make a day of it: there are fantastic shorter walks around 3-4 hours and you can round it off with one of the last cruises in the afternoon when the crowds are gone, or visit the underwater observatory.
 You can avoid the incoming traffic by going early or late and try not to be there between 10am-3pm.
 Compared with most places in Europe, it’s not all that busy!

 Doubtful Sound’s advantage is that it’s so isolated that you hardly see a boat or plane.
 The disadvantage is that it’s not cheap to go there.
-But my favourite trip in Fiordland is the Overnight Cruise with Real Journeys or smaller operators like Deep Cove Charters (only 12 people), or Fiordland Expeditions
+But my favourite trip in Fiordland is the overnight cruise with Deep Cove Charters or the other two smaller operators, Fiordland Cruises and Fiordland Expeditions (max 12 people).
+Or if you prefer a bigger boat, Real Journeys do an overnight trip as well.

-Manapouri even has an airport now and you can jump from a perfectly good plane (that's skydiving to the rest of us), or take a scenic flight over the Fiords in a helicopter or fixed-wing aircraft.
-There is a pub with a restaurant, a small grocery shop and post office, and Café 23 - a nice spot to enjoy coffe and a slice.
-You can go horse riding, take a jetboat ride down the Waiau River, go fishing or hunting, visit Astronomy Fiordland with a full dome digital planetarium, or visit the cinema with its cool bar.
+Manapouri even has an airport and you can jump from a perfectly good plane (that's skydiving to the rest of us), or take a scenic flight over the Fiords in a helicopter or fixed-wing aircraft.
+There is a pub with a restaurant, a small grocery shop and post office, and café - a nice spot to enjoy coffe and a slice.
+You can go horse riding, take a jetboat ride down the Waiau River, go fishing or hunting, or visit the cinema with its cool bar.

 But then again...